Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Cameras For Hiking And Backpacking - Spring 2024 Reviews
+The 5 Best Cameras For Hiking And Backpacking - Fall 2024

 Best Cameras For Hiking And Backpacking

 So you're on a hike and reach an amazing lookout, and you want to capture the moment, only to realize that all you've got on you is your phone.
-Bummer, right?
 Sure, your smartphone will do in a pinch, but having a dedicated camera means capturing those stunning views with more clarity and detail.
-The best cameras for backpacking need to be portable and, ideally, weather-sealed so you can shoot in all kinds of weather conditions without worry.
-Crop sensor mirrorless cameras are the ideal choice for a mix of image quality, portability, and durability, but the more adventurous among us may prefer to grab a GoPro or action camera for video capture, and others may decide to give up the versatility of an interchangeable lens for the portability that comes with a fixed-lens point-and-shoot camera.
+A good camera to bring on hikes or backpacking expeditions needs to be portable and, ideally, weather-sealed so you can shoot in all kinds of weather conditions without worry.
+Crop sensor mirrorless cameras are the ideal choice for a mix of image quality, portability, and durability, but some people may decide to give up the versatility of an interchangeable lens for the portability that comes with a fixed-lens point-and-shoot camera.

-Thankfully, we've done some work narrowing down those options for you.
-We've bought and tested over 100 cameras in our lab, and below, you'll find our recommended cameras for hiking and backpacking.
+We've bought and tested over 110 cameras in our lab, and below, you'll find our recommendations for the best cameras for hiking and backpacking.
 If you don't care as much about the portability of your camera and want the best possible image quality, you can also check out our buying guide for the best cameras for landscape photography.
 On the flip side, if portability is your top priority, you can try the best cameras for travel or the best compact cameras.
+If you're a birding enthusiast, have a look at our best cameras for bird photography, too.

 1. Best Camera For Hiking And Backpacking

 The Fujifilm X-T5 is the best camera for hiking that we've tested.
-With a sturdy, weather-sealed design and a relatively portable body, you can easily take it on the go.
-APS-C lenses are generally smaller than full-frame alternatives, making for a more portable overall kit.
-Fujifilm's old-school physical exposure dials give you more hands-on control over your settings.
-But the real highlight of this camera is its high-resolution sensor, which has a whopping 40 MP resolution that captures a stunning level of detail and gives you plenty of leeway to crop your photos.
+It has a sturdy, weather-sealed body, a relatively portable design, and plenty of small APS-C lens options that make for a highly portable kit.
+Fujifilm's old-school dedicated exposure dials also give you more hands-on control over your settings.
+But the real highlight of this camera is its sensor—at 40.2 megapixels, it's the highest-resolution APS-C sensor on the market.
+It has excellent dynamic range, with enough resolving power to give you plenty of room to crop in and adjust your photos.

 See our review